-D. Operational steps in setting up of NRCs at state and district level
+D. Operational Steps in setting up of NRCs at District Level

 Facility management of severe acute malnutrition is an important child health intervention to be implemented as part of NRHM/RCH-II.
 Training for staff working in these facilities should be part of the overall training plan under RCH-Phase II/NRHM.